 When creating internal rules and processes, teams have a habit of prioritizing their own needs above the needs of the customer.
 They think through the lens of efficiency – “How can I make this easier for myself?” – instead of approaching the situation from the customer’s point of view and what’s best for them.
 As you think through the buying experience, consider what interaction will make the most sense to the customer and what will make the customer feel most comfortable and entrusting.

 Building on the point above, when determining expansion ownership, you want to quantify the established relationships between a Customer Success Manager or salesperson and the customer.
-As a Customer Success Manager, if you’re trying to expand product usage or introduce a new feature within the same team or business unit you’ve been working with, then it likely makes sense for you to own that expansion.
-(A caveat being feature complexity, of course.)
+If a Customer Success Manager has been actively working with a customer team and is trying to introduce a new feature or product to within that same, they should own that expansion.
+Though complexity of the new feature or product should be factored into that decision.
 But if a new decision-maker is involved, that might align the opportunity closer with a new deal that Sales is better equipped to handle.
 Always factor in how far removed the seller is from the product or person being sold, as well as their circle of influence.

 The complexity of your product, your sales process, and your customer’s buying process will likely be the biggest determinants of expansion ownership.
 Are your expansion pathways (cross-sells and upsells) more transactional or complex in nature?
 A transactional model has greater volume, fewer stakeholders, faster sales cycles, and less risk.
 Whereas a complex model is the total opposite and typically much more involved.
 For example, let’s say you offer two distinct products – Product A and Product B – that fall under the same Solution umbrella.
 Your customer already purchased and uses Product A, which qualifies them as a strong candidate for Product B. But selling Product B requires a whole net-new sales cycle.
-So, although the customer is staying within the same Solution offering and team for the purposes of the sale, due to the involvedness of the sales process and contract logistics, Sales might be the better owner.
+So, although the customer is staying within the same Solution offering and team for the purposes of the sale, given the arduous nature of the sales process and contract logistics, Sales may be the best fit.
 This type of expansion can quickly become a distraction for Customer Success, which is why their capacity must also be a top consideration.